 A House committee advanced the bill last month with little opposition after representatives and their aides heard a demonstration of the weapons shot with and without a suppressor.

-Subscribe to become a WCPO insider to compare the sound of a suppressed and non-suppressed hunting rifle.
+WCPO went to a local shooting range to compare the sound of a suppressed and non-suppressed hunting rifle for ourselves.
+Watch the video above to hear the difference.